AdventistVirtual/vercelexamples/apps/vibe-coding-platform/ai/tools/generate-files.md

 ## Summary

-Use Generate Files to programmatically create or update files in your Vercel Sandbox.
+Use Generate Files to programmatically create or update files in your E2B Sandbox.
 It enables fast iteration, contextual coding, and dynamic file management — all driven by user intent and conversation context.